 top of page

-The decision to add hundreds of billions of dollars to the federal budget just weeks after the Republicans rammed through their very costly tax cuts is just mind-boggling in its irresponsibility.
-The bipartisan agreement responsible for this raised the debt ceiling as well as the spending caps that were placed on military and domestic spending during the Obama presidency (the spending caps were increased by around $300 billion).
-Just one month later, Congress approved a 2,232-page $1.3 trillion appropriations bill, which covered federal funding for only six months.
+Within two months of the signing of the tax law, Congress passed two temporary funding measures, the second of which raised the debt ceiling as well as the spending caps that were placed on military and domestic spending during the Obama presidency (the spending caps were increased by around $300 billion).
+Then, one month later, Congress approved a 2,232-page $1.3 trillion appropriations bill, which covered federal funding for only six months.

 Of the bill, Senator Ben Sasse (R-NE) said, “Every Republican would vote against this disgusting pork bill if a Democrat were president.
 This spending kegger is a wildly irresponsible use of the taxpayers’ money, and the president should not sign it.”
 Just hours before the bill passed, Representative Jim McGovern, (D-MA) said, “In all honesty, none of us know what is actually in this bill.”